Canada sees cooperation with ASEAN central to security in East Sea

 Canada expressed concerns over the continued militarisation of the South China Sea to reinforce unilateral claims over disputed areas, calling out the use of naval Coast Guard and maritime militia vessels to intimidate and threaten other states.

-The official specified increased forms of lawfare, disinformation, unsafe intercepts and attacks on fishermen as: "Threats to the to the economies and the safety and security of Indo-Pacific countries, and they affect the safety of all sailors, aviators, soldiers, fishers and so on, and the rights of all nations to operate peacefully in the global commons."
-He stated the country's: "Strong opposition to unilateral actions that threaten the Security in South China Sea an attempt to weaken UNCLOS."
+The official listed increased forms of lawfare, disinformation, unsafe intercepts and attacks on fishermen as: "Threats to the economies and the safety and security of Indo-Pacific countries, and they affect the safety of all sailors, aviators, soldiers, fishers and so on, and the rights of all nations to operate peacefully in the global commons."

-Canada is supportive of the positive role UNCLOS plays, both in the maintenance of the rules-based maritime order and to addressing new and emerging issues to the maritime in the maritime sphere, this is especially important to avoid the risk of miscalculation in the region, which could have devastating effects.
+He stated that Canada is supportive of the positive role UNCLOS plays, both in the maintenance of the rules-based maritime order and to addressing new and emerging issues in the maritime sphere.

-"This visit, along with the continued Defence Security Cooperation with Việt Nam, are significant steps in enhancing maritime cooperation and mutual support.
-It also reflects Canada's commitment to a peaceful and stable Indo-Pacific region.
-To be clear, our Indo-Pacific strategy intends to expand our regional, bilateral and multilateral relationships and not to contribute to heightened strategic competition."
+"This visit, along with the continued Defence Security Cooperation with Việt Nam, is a significant step in enhancing maritime cooperation and mutual support.
+It also reflects Canada's commitment to a peaceful and stable Indo-Pacific region".- VNS

 E-paper